bachelor-2014/report/v2/calibration.md

 extension with the previous calibration.
 When the previous camera calibration finishes, the camera is already located below a detectable chessboard pattern, which can then be used for this calibration.
-This also helps fulfilling the goal of the user seing the two actual calibrations as a single calibration conceptually.
+This also helps fulfilling the goal of the user seeing the two actual calibrations as a single calibration conceptually.

 Several consideration have been put into the final step.
 Our first attempt at